Isospin effect on baryon and charge fluctuations from the pNJL model: PNJL model with isovector couplings

-In the above, the temperature-dependent effective potential $\mathcal{U}(\Phi, \bar{\Phi}, T)$ as a function of the polyakov loop $\Phi$ and $\bar{\Phi}$ is expressed as~\cite{Fuk08}
+In the above, the temperature-dependent effective potential $\mathcal{U}(\Phi, \bar{\Phi}, T)$ as a function of the Polyakov loop $\Phi$ and $\bar{\Phi}$ is expressed as~\cite{Fuk08}

-with $a = 664$ MeV and $b$ = 0.015$\Lambda^3$~\cite{Fuk08}, where $\Lambda = 750$ MeV is the cutoff value in the momentum integral of the second term in Eg.~(\ref{eq1}).
-The factor $2N_c$ with $N_c=3$ represents the spin and color degeneracy, and $\beta = 1/T$ represents the temperature. $G_S$ and $G_V$ are respectively the scalar and vector coupling constants, $K$ is the coupling constant of the six-point Kobayashi-Maskawa-t¡¯ Hooft (KMT) interaction, and $G_{IS}$ and $G_{IV}$ are respectively the strength of the scalar-isovector and vector-isovector couplings that break the SU(3) symmetry while keeping the isospin symmetry.
-For the ease of discussions, we define $R_{IS} = G_{IS}/G_S$ and $R_{IV} = G_{IV}/G_S$ as the reduced strength of the scalar-isovector and vector-isovector coupling.
+with $a = 664$ MeV and $b$ = 0.015$\Lambda^3$~\cite{Fuk08}, where $\Lambda = 750$ MeV is the cutoff value in the momentum integral of the second term in Eq.~(\ref{eq1}).
+The factor $2N_c$ with $N_c=3$ represents the spin and color degeneracy, and $\beta = 1/T$ represents the temperature. $G_S$ and $G_V$ are respectively the scalar-isoscalar and vector-isoscalar coupling constants, $K$ is the coupling constant of the six-point Kobayashi-Maskawa-t'Hooft (KMT) interaction, and $G_{IS}$ and $G_{IV}$ are respectively the strength of the scalar-isovector and vector-isovector couplings that break the SU(3) symmetry while keeping the isospin symmetry.
+For the ease of discussions, we define $R_{IS} = G_{IS}/G_S$ and $R_{IV} = G_{IV}/G_S$ as the reduced strength of the scalar-isovector and vector-isovector couplings.
 The energy $E_i$ of quarks with flavor $i$ is expressed as $E_i(p)=\sqrt{p^2 +M_i^2}$, where $M_i$ is the constituent quark mass.
 In the mean-field approximation, quarks can be considered as quasiparticles with constituent masses $M_i$ determined by the gap equation

-where $m_i$ is the current quark mass, $\sigma_i$ stands for quark condensate, ($i$, $j$, $k$) is any permutation of ($u$, $d$, $s$), and $\tau_{3i}$ is the isospin quantum number of quark flavor $i$, i.e., $\tau_{3u} = 1$, $\tau_{3d} = -1$, and $\tau_{3s} = 0$.
+where $m_i$ is the current quark mass, $\sigma_i$ stands for the quark condensate, ($i$, $j$, $k$) is any permutation of ($u$, $d$, $s$), and $\tau_{3i}$ is the isospin quantum number of quark flavor $i$, i.e., $\tau_{3u} = 1$, $\tau_{3d} = -1$, and $\tau_{3s} = 0$.
 As shown in Eq.~\eqref{m}, $\sigma_d$ and $\sigma_s$ contribute to the constituent quark mass of $u$ quarks as a result of the six-point interaction and the scalar-isovector coupling.
 Similarly, the effective chemical potential expressed as

 has also the contribution from quarks of other isospin states through the vector-isovector coupling.
 The net quark number density of flavor $i$ can be calculated from

 where

 and